omgnetwork/omgnetwork.github.io/docs/challenges.md

 * Alice creates a transaction `TX1` to Bob, using `UTXO1` as an input. `TX1` is included in a block.
 * Alice then creates a non-canonical transaction `TX2` to Carol with the same input `UTXO1` (double spend). `TX2` is not included in a block.
 * Alice initiates an in-flight exit on `TX2`.
-* Alice piggybacks on the in-flight exit on `UTXO1`.

 **Event**